What causes aching legs?

 You may notice that you only have tired aching legs on occasion.
 Or you might have aching legs at night or your feet may only feel sore when you’ve been standing most of the day.
 Those are probably nothing to worry about.

 But, if your legs start aching or feel tired and the discomfort affects your walking, or you begin to experience aching most of the time and it is affecting your sleep at night, it’s time to evaluate the problem.

 If your symptoms occur frequently and they are impacting your daily life, see your doctor so they can determine the cause and develop a treatment plan.

 There are several risk factors for PAD

 Half the people with PAD do not display any symptoms of PAD2.
 In fact, a person with heart disease has a 1 in 3 chance of having PAD3, which is why it is important to be aware of the risk factors associated with this medical condition.

 If you have PAD, it could be a sign that the arteries leading to your heart and brain are also narrowed and there is a six to seven times higher risk of a heart attack or stroke3.

 Leg symptoms, especially where combined with certain underlying medical conditions, such as high blood pressure, high cholesterol, smoking or diabetes may be an indicator of poor circulation associated with peripheral arterial disease.
 Consult your doctor regarding peripheral arterial disease.

-If you are frequently experiencing aching and pain in the legs, and they affect your everyday movement, make an appointment to see your doctor.
+If you are frequently experiencing aching legs through the day or aching legs at night, and they affect your everyday movement and rest, make an appointment to see your doctor.
 There are many things that can cause your symptoms.
 Poor circulation is a common cause for leg aches and discomfort, but there may be other causes which you doctor can help identify.